Nikolaj-K/NOS-voting-system-research/thought-dump.md

 R(n) = (x * M) * f(v) + ((1-x) * M) g(n,S(n))
 	where f(v) says how good they voted, sum over f(v) is 1 and where g(n,s) depends on the stake  where n-sum over g(n,s) is 1

+### On-chain requirements

+todo: Write a summary of requirements when it comes to storage and script execution

+tldr we need
+	* User accounts with a tine by of on-chain data relating to past actons and current users rankings
+	* Readout of users ranking, computation of some numbers
+	* The result must definately be on-chain, and if the write-back to the user accounts is doable that would be great as well